bet4a/d3wiki/SVG-Shapes.md

     .attr("d", line);
 ```

 Whatever data is bound to `g` (in this example) will be passed to the `line` instance.
 Thus, the data must be specified as an array.
-For element element in the data array, the *x*- and *y*-accessor functions are used to pull out the control point coordinates.
+For every element in the data array, the *x*- and *y*-accessor functions are used to pull out the control point coordinates.

 A path generator, such as that returned by d3.svg.line, is both an object and a function.
 That is: you can call the generator like any other function, and the generator has additional methods that change its behavior.
 Like other classes in D3, path generators follow the method chaining pattern where setter methods return the generator itself, allowing multiple setters to be invoked in a concise statement.